Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 What is the Corporate Transparency Act (CTA)?

-The Corporate Transparency Act (CTA) was passed as part of the Anti-Money Laundering Act in 2021 by Congress to help law enforcement flag and respond to financial crimes.
+Congress passed the Corporate Transparency Act (CTA) as part of the Anti-Money Laundering Act in 2021 to help law enforcement flag and respond to financial crimes.
 This bill mandates many businesses to file a beneficial ownership information report to the Financial Crimes Enforcement Network (FinCEN).
-The stated purpose of this new requirement is to prevent malicious individuals from hiding their identities through the use of shell companies.
+The stated purpose of this new requirement is to prevent malicious individuals from hiding their identities through shell companies.

 Read our educational article to learn more about the Corporate Transparency Act.